 Thousands of people every year will take the plunge and book a guaranteed cabin for their cruise holiday.
 Are they doing the right thing though?

 Will they get upgraded?
 Will they be disappointed?
-Does it seem like we’re talking in a foreign language right now?

 If you’ve ever gone shopping for a cruise holiday chances are you’ll have come across the term ‘guaranteed cabin’.
 If you weren’t quite sure what it meant or even if it was a good idea or not then read on for our definitive guide to guaranteed cabins (and whether they’re worth the risk)…